-Associate Director of Multicultural Affairs & the Kessler Program
+Interim Director, Disability Cultural Center & Associate Director, Multicultural Affairs and the Kessler Scholars Program

-Huey Hsiao serves as the associate director for the Office of Multicultural Affairs and the Kessler Presidential Scholars Program.
-In his role, he provides leadership and direction on programming that enriches Syracuse University's diverse campus culture and results in students' academic, social and personal success.
+Huey Hsiao serves as the interim director of the Disability Cultural Center.
+In addition, Huey serves as the associate director for the Office of Multicultural Affairs and the Kessler Presidential Scholars Program.
+In these roles, he provides leadership and direction on programming that enriches Syracuse University's diverse campus culture and results in students' academic, social and personal success.

 First established at the University of Michigan College of Literature, Science and Arts, the Kessler Scholars Program has grown into a network of colleges and universities.
 As the leading scholarship program for first-generation students, the program is distinct in that it provides comprehensive support through wrap-around, multi-tiered services to ensure students’ success from the moment they enroll to after graduation.
 Syracuse University welcomed its first cohort of Kessler Presidential Scholars in fall 2020.